How to Grow Strawberry Plants: The Complete Guide

 • Strawberries can be frozen whole for about 2 months.

 • Dehydrate them or turn them into delicious jams.
-Watch our video on How to Make Strawberry Preserves!
+Learn how to Make Strawberry Preserves!

 Strawberry Bed.
 Photo by Ben Shuchunke/Getty Images